 He had introduced Thelma to Lucciano and the two had an affair.
 Luciano would have been a valued connection because he could obtain amphetamines that an actress would need to keep her weight down.

 Luciano was in Los Angeles at the time off Todd's death.
-There were also rumors that Luciano had pressured Todd to let him use the third floor of her supper club for a casino and that he was abusive toward her.
+Rumors also floated that Luciano had pressured Todd to let him use the third floor of her supper club for a casino and that he abused her.

-Roland West: The second line of suspicion fell on Thelma's one-time lover and restaurant partner Roland West.
-West's career had cooled after the film he made with Thelma and the full nature of his relationship with her was unclear.
-The two had apartments next to each other above the restaurant but he was still married.
+The second line of suspicion fell on Thelma's one-time lover and restaurant partner Roland West.
+West's career had cooled after the film he made with Thelma Todd, and the full nature of his relationship with her was unclear.
+The two had apartments next to each other above the restaurant, but he remained married.

 Thelma and West had discussed the future of their restaurant.
-It was wildly popular, but not profitable.
+Though wildly popular, it didn't make money.
 Some sources say that West told Thelma the reason the restaurant was losing money was they were pressured by Luciano to buy from mob-controlled suppliers at exorbitant prices.

 Had Thelma planned to square off against the mob?
 And what exactly did Luciano have over her or West to be able to extort from them?
 Before Thelma departed for her Saturday night party, West had asked her to return before 2 a.m.
 True to his word, at 2 a.m. on Sunday morning, West locked the doors to the supper club and went upstairs.

 He went to sleep at 2:30.
 Thelma had not yet returned.
 The dog startled later in the morning, but West heard nothing.
 The coroner suggested that Thelma climbed the 270 steps to the garage at the top of the hill over the restaurant with the intention of sleeping in her car.
 Chilled by the night air, she started the motor for heat and was overcome by carbon monoxide fumes.